 |Less than 3 days prior to the first day of competition or on site||No Changes Allowed|

 Once the schedule is released/posted, no studio, teacher, or parent may request a performance to be rescheduled.
-Encore Showcase does not hold or move any entry unless it is a legitimate costume change problem.
+Encore does not hold or move any entry unless it is a legitimate costume issue.